sourmash-bio/sourmash/doc/command-line.md

 will output the union of all the hashes in `file1.sig` and `file2.sig` to `merged.sig`.

-All of the signatures passed to merge must either have been computed with `--track-abundance`, or not.
+All of the signatures passed to merge must either have been created with `-p abund`, or not.
 If they have `track_abundance` on, then the merged signature will have the sum of all abundances across the individual signatures.
 The `--flatten` flag will override this behavior and allow merging of mixtures by removing all abundances.